MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/functional.md

 1. Verification succeeds: The package will be automatically tested against pre-release Windows updates for the OS builds you selected. or
-2. Verification fails: You'll need to investigate the reasons for the failure, fix the issue, and reUpload your package.
+2. Verification fails: You'll need to investigate the reasons for the failure, fix the issue, and reupload your package.

 You'll also be notified of either outcome via the notification icon in the Azure portal.